 Students at the UW Law School have many opportunities to experience our law-in-action philosophy — an approach that differentiates it from other law schools.
 Our extensive curriculum places an emphasis on the dynamics of the law: how the law both reflects and causes social change, and how the law as it is practiced can differ from the law described in the statutes.

-In the second and third years of law school, students have time both to explore the curriculum and to develop the lawyering skills they need.
-Students choose courses from an extraordinary breadth and depth of offerings: they explore cutting-edge legal issues in the classroom and apply their knowledge in one of our many study-abroad or clinical programs.
+In the second and third years of law school, you will have time to both explore the curriculum and to determine where your interest lie and to continue developing the lawyering skills you will need when you graduate.
+You will choose your courses from an extraordinary breadth and depth of offerings: they explore cutting-edge legal issues in the classroom and apply their knowledge in one of our many study-abroad or clinical programs.